Welcome to Jourard.com, a website containing things of interest to...uhh...me....

 Marty was in a band called the Motels and---decades before---a band called Road Turkey.
 Yes, folks: Road Turkey.

-Tremendous physical strength is a typical Jourard trait, and Marty's abilities are in keeping with his ancestry: he once broke a Vienna roll in half with his bare hands.
+Tremendous physical strength is a typical Jourard trait, and Marty's attributes are no exception: he once broke a Vienna roll in half with his bare hands.
 He was drunk at the time, but could probably do it sober.

 While we're on the subject of Marty-----and we certainly are!----in 1997 he wrote a book about bands and music and stuff called Start Your Own Band